Acid Reflux: Symptoms, Causes and Treatment

 Acid reflux is treatable by maintaining a healthy lifestyle and recognizing your symptoms early for effective treatment.

-You can control most of the symptoms of acid reflux by simply improving your eating habits and if they still don’t stop then over-the-counter medicines will be enough for most patients.
+You can control most of the symptoms of this condition by simply improving your eating habits and if they still don’t stop then over-the-counter medicines will be enough for most patients.